September 28, 2017

-Whenever you notice any signs of frost or ice in your air conditioner, or find that the unit is not performing properly, take immediate action.
-It is important to nip it in the bud otherwise it may damage the walls, floors and ceilings.
+Whenever you notice any signs of frost or ice in your air conditioner or find that the unit is not performing properly, take immediate action.
+It is important to nip it in the bud otherwise it may damage the walls, floors, and ceilings.
 If the issue is ignored for too long it may lead to compressor failure.
 You may have to pay for expensive repairs or buy a new one.
-Here are some helpful tips on dealing with this type of an issue.
+Here are some helpful tips on dealing with this type of issue.

 Common Reasons Why Air Conditioners Freeze

 Diminished Airflow – This can happen due to a clogged filter or a broken fan.
 If the fan runs sluggishly or does not turn on, the unit may freeze because when the fan does not work properly sufficient air does not flow over the coils and they become excessively cold.